She's a Good Skate, Charlie Brown: Synopsis

 However, Snoopy is less helpful when Peppermint Patty complains that her hair is a "mousey blah" style.
 Snoopy brings in a large red gift box, and inside is a large red curly-haired wig that makes Peppermint Patty look like Little Orphan Annie.
 After trying it on, Peppermint Patty rolls her eyes and dumps the wig on Snoopy's head.

 The day of the competition has arrived.
 All the contestants are first practicing altogether, then they clear while Snoopy clears the ice.
 The first two contestants end up falling and get rather low scores.
 The third contestant does not fall, and gets such a good score that the pressure is on for Peppermint Patty.
 Unfortunately, disaster seems to strike as her music tape goes haywire in the cassette deck.
 While Snoopy frantically tries to fix it and ends up in a fight with the machine on the ice, Peppermint Patty is starting to sweat as she holds her opening pose longer than she expected, and all the rest of the Peanuts characters in the audience worry that she will be disqualified.
 However, disaster is averted when Woodstock steps up to the microphone and whistles the music "O mio babbino caro".

 Peppermint Patty receives the highest score, and has won the competition.
 She is shown on the stand with her trophy, while the runners-up stand below her with silver and bronze medals.
 On the way out, she is talking with Snoopy about her performance, and Snoopy is back as his grumbling, coaching self.
 She finally asks if he has anything nice to say, and she gets kissed on the cheek by him, much to her delight.
 Woodstock is shown bringing up the rear whistling the music again.

 Figure skating animation

-Although the plot line is implausible, the actual skating portrayed in the film is quite accurate for the time.
+The skating portrayed in the film is quite accurate for the time.
 Peppermint Patty is seen practicing compulsory figures and her free skating routine uses realistic figure skating jumps, spins, and choreography.
 The skating scenes were animated using the rotoscoping technique, using Schulz's own daughter (credited as Amy Schulz) as one of the models.
 Some of the skating footage appears in the concluding animation associated with the credits.